A Changing Game: Income Funds Deserve a New Look

 From a Specific Audience to Mass Appeal

 Retired investors have reached a life stage where they need a dependable source of income to provide money to fund expenses, and to preserve capital so that it may last out retirement.
+Preserving capital, as opposed to growing capital, requires lower portfolio volatility.
 This group is the traditional investor base for income funds.
-As retirement gets closer investors were often advised to transition their portfolios into a 60/40 mix of equities and bonds, which was often an increase in the credit side of the portfolio from the 80/20 or 70/30 mix that younger investors may deploy.
+As retirement gets closer, investors were often advised to transition their portfolios into a 60/40 mix of equities and bonds, which was often an increase in the credit side of the portfolio from the 80/20 or 70/30 mix that younger investors may deploy.

 An Evolved Landscape: How Income Investing Has Changed